jeffpar/pcjs.v1/blog/2014/10/26/README.md

 	> n.toString(16)
     '-80000000'

 Viola: instant negative number!
-To continue the fun, now "or" one into bit 0:
+To continue the fun, set bit 0 of 0x80000000, which should give you 0x80000001:

 	> n |= 1
 	-2147483647
 	> n.toString(16)
 	'-7fffffff'

-Viola: all low 32 bits have instantly flipped!
+WTF?
+Have all the low 32 bits flipped instead?

 Actually, no, this time, I'm pulling your leg.
 The low 32 bits of the internal value are exactly what you would
-expect: 0x80000001 (the internal representation looks more like 0xFFFFF80000001).
-The toString() method is just a little misleading.
-As the MDN docs explain, for a negative number, toString() returns the positive representation of the number, preceded by a - sign, *not* the "two's complement" of the number.
+expect: 0x80000001 (the internal representation is more like 0xFFFFF80000001).
+But as the [MDN Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toString) explain, for a negative number, toString() returns the positive representation of the number, preceded by a - sign, *not* the "two's complement" of the number.

 *[@jeffpar](http://twitter.com/jeffpar)*
 *October 26, 2014*